-Any other published process as agreed between The Company and the User following written approval from the Authority and consultation with such persons who may be considered to have an appropriate interest.
+In England and Wales, an Embedded Small Power Station is a Relevant Embedded Small Power Station requiring the submission of an Evaluation of Transmission Impact to The Company in accordance with Paragraph 6.5.1(a) if the Embedded Small Power Station has an Export Capacity of:

+5MW or above; or

+If there is less than 1kA of fault level headroom as set out in the Appendix G for the relevant Grid Supply Point at the time of a request for a connection to and/or for the use of the User’s Distribution System, 1MW or above; or

+If at the time of a request for a connection to and/or for the use of that User’s Distribution System the sum of the export capacities of Embedded Small Power Stations with a Export Capacity of between 1 MW and 5 MW which are contracted to connect or connected at a Grid Supply Point within the period x until 31 December 2030 has exceeded a 25MW cap, 1MW or above.
+The 25MW cap will be reset for each following 5 year period from 01 January 2031 and applied on the same basis.

+For the avoidance of doubt, an Embedded Small Power Station with an Export Capacity below the Evaluation of Transmission Impact threshold will not be required to undergo an Evaluation of Transmission Impact.

 6.5.2 Any User who owns or operates a Distribution System shall not Energise the connection between any Customer of another Authorised Electricity Operator connected to such Distribution System if the Authorised Electricity Operator is responsible for Demand (Active Power) being supplied to such Customer pursuant to the Balancing and Settlement Code unless such Authorised Electricity Operator has first submitted a Use of System Application, has received a Use of System Offer Notice which has been accepted by the User, and (if the Authorised Electricity Operator is not already a party to the CUSC Framework Agreement) has become a party to the CUSC Framework Agreement.

 6.5.3 The Company shall notify the relevant owner or operator of the Distribution System in writing as soon as the conditions set out in Paragraph 6.5.1 and Paragraph 6.5.2 have been satisfied in any particular case together with, if appropriate, a copy of any list provided under Paragraph 3.5.
 The Company undertakes to each CUSC Party that, for so long as it is the case, The Company shall from time to time forthwith upon receipt of any written request from that CUSC Party to do so, confirm in writing to any person specified in such request that that CUSC Party is a party to the CUSC Framework Agreement and any Bilateral Agreement specified in such request.